Dr. Emilia Gracia teaching in her VR lab at ASU.

 How have the SPEAK test and ITA course helped students?

-Dr. Gracia followed up with a couple of her former ITA students, Dalia Cabada and Sandra Freda Wood, who are now working as teaching assistants in their respective departments to ask them how things were going.
+Dr. Gracia followed up with a couple of her former ITA students, Dalia Cabada and Sandra Freda Wood, who are now working as teaching assistants in their respective departments of The College of Liberal Arts and Sciences, to ask them how things were going.

 “I learned a lot from the ITA course.
 All of the lectures in the course have helped me during my office hours as a teaching assistant.
 I gained confidence in speaking, not only for the office hours I teach but also in the classes I am taking.
 In the ITA course we practiced speaking a lot through some interesting exercises, some of them mainly focused on teaching and others on other interesting and fun topics,” said Canada, a PhD student in Applied Mathematics, when asked what she gained from taking the ITA course.